 Packs and families are matched up with a temporary Den on their arrival who they will camp and travel to different areas of Broad Creek with.
 All meals from dinner on arrival day to breakfast on departure day are provided.

-Webelos Week is for Webelos and Arrow of Light ranks, while Cub Adventure Weekend is for anyone Tiger rank and higher.
+The Weeklong program is designed for Webelos and Arrow of Light ranks, while Cub Adventure Weekend is for any youth Tiger rank or higher.
 Lions and siblings younger than Cub Scout age are welcome to attend either program along with the rest of their family, but may not have access to every activity.

 Financial assistance is available for Scouts who qualify and apply by March 31st